 Has the time come to sell your engineering business?
 Are you ready to retire or would you like to step back from day-to-day operations?
-Either way, you’re likely to face some unique, sector-specific challenges.
+Either way, you’re likely to face some unique, sector-specific challenges when coming up with your exit strategy.
 For example, in some instances, only licensed professional engineers can buy engineering companies.
 This makes your target market much smaller than it would be for a typical business sale.

-So, when it comes to selling your company, it’s critical to do some diligent preparation and secure a fair business valuation.
+So, when it comes to selling your company when you decide “I want to sell my business“, it’s critical to do some diligent preparation and secure a fair business valuation.
 That way, you’ll make your company as attractive as possible to potential buyers.

 This may seem like a daunting task – but don’t worry if you’re unsure where to begin.
 This article explains some of the factors you should consider.
 They will help increase the value of your business and deliver a timely sale at the top market price.